Winnie-Fred/Connect4/README.md

 #### How to run the different versions of the project
 - cd into the `src` directory.
 - To run the first version of the project, cd into `basic_version` and run `python connect4.py` to play.
-- To run the second version of the project (one server and one pair of two clients), you could use Wi-Fi to connect the computer or computers to one private network using a router or some other device like a mobile phone.
+- To run the second version of the project (one server and one pair of clients), you could use Wi-Fi to connect the computer or computers to one private network using a router or some other device like a mobile phone.
 This will work offline and you do not need internet access for this.
     - cd into `one_pair_of_clients_version` package.
     - Make sure to start the server first by running `python server.py` in one terminal session.
     - Then run `python client.py` in two other terminal sessions.
 You can run the two clients on different computers also.
 One or both of the clients can be run on the same computer as the server host computer.